medined/perl-5-by-example/perl_5_by_example/operators.md

 <P>When this program is run, the output should look like the following: <B><PRE>0 10 20 30 40 50 60 70 80 90 100</PRE></B>Notice that every 10th item is
 printed.
 By changing the value on the right side of the modulus operator you can affect how many items are processed before the message is printed.
-Changing the value to 15 means that a message will be printed every 15 items.
-Chapter 7, "<A href="ch07.htm">Control Statements</A>," describes the <TT>if</TT> and <TT>for</TT> statement in detail.
+Changing the value to 15 means that a message will be printed every 15 items. [](./control-statements.md) describes the <TT>if</TT> and <TT>for</TT> statement in detail.

 ## The Unary Arithmetic Operators